Skip to content

 Receives eid and Task, may return new DataPointTasks.

-The callback is registered using the register_on_entity_creation_hook method.
+Callbacks which are called once when an entity is created are registered using the register_on_entity_creation_hook method.
 Required signature is Callable[[str, DataPointTask], list[DataPointTask]].

 def processing_function(eid: str, task: DataPointTask) -> list[DataPointTask]: